evidentlyai/evidently/docs/book/get-started/tutorial.md

 ![Part of the custom report, ColumnSummaryMetric.](../.gitbook/assets/tutorial/get_started_add_new.png)

-If you want to generate multiple column-level metrics, for example, to calculae the 0.25 quantile value for all the columns in the list, you can use the metric generator function.
+If you want to generate multiple column-level metrics, for example, to calculate the 0.25 quantile value for all the columns in the list, you can use the metric generator function.
 Here is how you can do for two defined columns.

 ```
 report = Report(metrics=[